DamoM73/turtle_vid_tute/lesson_3.md

 ### Conventional range

-Before we start looking at variables, we want to make our use of range more conventual.
+Before we start looking at variables, we need to use `range` in a  more conventual way.

-Previously we would print four numbers using the code below:
+Previously, we would use the following code to print four numbers:

 ``` python
 for index in range(1, 5):
     print(number)
 ```

+> **Index**
+>
 > `index` is a programming convention that represents a count in a loop.
-You can call it anything you want, but, by convention, we call it `index`.
+You can call it anything you want, but the convention is to call it `index`.

-If you run this code you get:
+If you run the code you get:

 ```
 1